EvolBioInf/andi/README.md

 # About

 This is the `andi` program for estimating the evolutionary distance between closely related genomes.
-It efficiently and accurately computes a distance for substitution rates up to 0.5.
-These distances are based on ungapped local alignments framed by anchors.
-Anchors are efficiently found using an enhanced suffix array.
-As a result, `andi` scales well even for data sets containing thousands of bacterial genomes.
+These distances can be used to rapidly infer phylogenies for big sets of genomes.
+Because `andi` does not compute full alignments, it is so efficient that it scales even up to thousands of bacterial genomes.

 This readme covers all necessary instructions for the impatient to get `andi` up and running.
 For extensive instructions please consult the [manual](docs/manual/andi-manual.pdf).